David Cone: Personal life

-Cone was accused of rape in 1991, but within 72 hours the police found the claim to be without merit.
+During his career in New York, Cone was known for his embrace of the city's nightlife.
+He was falsely accused of rape in 1991, but within 72 hours the police found the claim to be without merit.
 In 1991, three women accused Cone of having threatened their lives at the ballpark.
 Cone said he had cursed them out for harassing the wife of teammate Sid Fernandez, but never threatened them.
 The three women later amended their lawsuit against Cone, accusing him of having lured them into the bullpen area at Shea Stadium in 1989 and masturbating in their presence.
 Two of the women's claims were unsuccessful.
 One of the women settled her claims out of court based upon Cone calling her a "groupie"; all sexual accusations were dismissed.

 Cone married Lynn DiGioia, an interior designer, on November 12, 1994.
 The couple had a son, Brian, on March 23, 2006.
 David and Lynn Cone divorced in 2011.
-Cone's former partner is real estate broker and investor Taja Abitbol.
+Cone's partner is real estate broker and investor Taja Abitbol.
 They have a son, Sammy, who was born on December 15, 2011.